algorithms-in-action/algorithms-in-action.github.io/src/algorithms/explanations/BFSExp.md

 - The rest of the nodes, which have not been seen yet.

-The frontier nodes are stored explicitly in a data structure.
+The frontier nodes are stored in a data structure.
 Some of the algorithms also need a way to check if a node has already been seen and/or finalised.

 The frontier initially contains just the start node.
 The algorithms repeatedly